SSoelvsten/adiar/docs/examples/queens.md

 }
 ```

-## Counting the number of solutions
+## Counting the Number of Solutions

 When the entire board is constructed as described above, then we merely need to
 count the number of satisfying solutions to the generated BDD.